vishwakneelamegam/ubiquitous_health_recorder/README.md

 It's used to capture,maintain and retrieve patient data at instance by doctors.
-(post method) http://"your_ip"/get used to get data of a patient[{"id":"patient_Id","proof":"1256","data":"he has fever"}] (post method) http://"your_ip"/put used to get data of a patient[{"id":"patient_Id"}]
+(post method) http://"your_ip"/get used to get data of a patient[{"id":"patient_Id","proof":"1256","data":"he has fever"}] (post method) http://"your_ip"/put used to get data of a patient[{"id":"patient_Id"}] A docker file is updated so it can be used to create docker image